esp-rs/esp-backtrace/README.md

 # esp-backtrace - backtrace for ESP32 bare-metal

-- supports ESP32, ESP32C3, ESP32S2, ESP32S3
-- optional features: `panic-handler`, `exception-handler` (will enable `esp-println` depdendency)
-- work-in-progress, yet already useable
+Supports the ESP32, ESP32-C3, ESP32-S2, and ESP32-S3.
+Optional exception and panic handlers are included, both of which can be enabled via their respective features.

-Please note: On RISCV you **need** to force frame pointers (i.e. `"-C", "force-frame-pointers",` in your `.cargo/config.toml`)
+Please note that you **need** to force frame pointers (i.e. `"-C", "force-frame-pointers",` in your `.cargo/config.toml`)

 You can get an array of backtrace addresses (currently limited to 10) via `arch::backtrace()` if you want to create a backtrace yourself (i.e. not using the panic or exception handler).